Skip to main content

 Data sciences blue graph with a line chart

-Data science is a critical part of drug development.
-During clinical research studies, a significant amount of data is generated, which needs to be carefully processed, analyzed, interpreted, and reported.
-In order to make crucial decisions during a clinical study, high-quality data is needed quickly.
+During clinical research studies, a significant amount of data is generated that needs to be carefully processed, analyzed, interpreted, and reported.

 Database Programming

 The electronic Case Report Form (eCRF) is a collection of digital forms used in clinical research to collect data about study participants.
-The Database Programming team sets up and maintains the eCRFs for all the clinical studies carried out at Quotient Sciences, including making design amendments as required.
-The team also uses Statistical Analysis Software (SAS) to program complex data checks and load external data, such as safety laboratory data, for reconciliation with the eCRF.
+The Database Programming team sets up and maintains eCRFs for all clinical studies carried out at Quotient Sciences, including making design amendments as required.

 Data Management